demija/yellow/README.md

 Initial state is loaded when the project is started, there is already some data.

-Since Apache Kafka is used as stream implementation one can send Kafka messages (JSON format) over the command line (kafka-console-producer) on two topics `event` and `market`.
+Since Apache Kafka is used as stream implementation one can send Kafka messages (JSON format) over the command line (kafka-console-producer) on two topics `events` and `markets`.
 ```bash
 ./kafka-console-producer.sh --broker-list localhost:9092 --topic markets
 ```